Benefits Of Cognitive Behavioral Therapy For Treating Anxiety

 Cognitive behavioral therapy can make anxiety more manageable

 With an online therapy platform like BetterHelp, you can fill out a brief questionnaire about your needs and preferences and get matched with a licensed therapist in a matter of days.
-You can then speak with them via phone, video call, and/or online chat to address the challenges you’ve been facing.
-Research suggests that online CBT can be effective in the treatment of anxiety and other mental health concerns.
-One meta-analysis found that online CBT was effective for anxiety and depression during the COVID-19 pandemic.
+You can then speak with them via phone, video call, and/or in-app messaging to address the challenges you’ve been facing.
+Research suggests that online CBT can be effective in the treatment of anxiety, post-traumatic stress disorder, obsessive-compulsive disorder, depression, and other mental health concerns.
+For example, one meta-analysis suggests that online CBT was effective for treating anxiety and depression remotely during the height of the COVID-19 pandemic.

 Takeaway

 Anxiety disorders can present significant challenges, but there are effective treatments available, including cognitive behavioral therapy (CBT).
-Cognitive behavioral therapy is one of the most common treatments for a variety of anxiety disorders.
 This form of therapy can often help people identify negative thoughts and beliefs, which may then lead to the development of more positive thoughts, feelings, and behaviors.
-With a cognitive behavioral therapist, you may learn about resources and skills for managing anxiety-inducing situations.
-These skills may include emotional control, deep breathing, and progressive muscle relaxation.
+It’s usually most effective when engaged in with a licensed mental health professional.
+CBT may be used to treat anxiety, depression, obsessive-compulsive disorder, post-traumatic stress disorder, and a variety of other conditions, which speaks to its efficacy and flexibility as a treatment method.

 Regulate anxiety in a compassionate environment